morisUtokyo/uTR/README.md

 > AAAGAAAGAAAGAAAGAAAGAAAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAGAAAGAAAGAAAGGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAAGAAA

-(166,10,2,MTR,162),B483,read1: 166 shows the length of the centroid read "B483,read1" in the group, 10 is the number of elements in the group, 2 is the number of key units in the centroid read, MTR means that uTR detects mosaic tandem repeats (MTR) in the read, and 162 shows that of 166 bases in the read, 162 are found in mosaic tandem repeats.
+(166,10,2,MTR,162),B483,read1: The first value, 166, shows the length of the centroid read "B483,read1" in the group, 10 is the number of elements in the group, 2 is the number of key units in the centroid read, MTR means that uTR detects mosaic tandem repeats (MTR) in the read, and 162 shows that of 166 bases in the read, 162 are found in mosaic tandem repeats.

 S=(1,AAAG,4,112,112),(2,AG,2,50,50) : Each tuple shows a unit.
 In tuple (1,AAAG,4,112,112), 1 is the identifier of the unit, AAAG is the string of the unit, 4 is the unit length, 112 is the total bases in the unit occurrences (namely, 112/4=28 unit occurrences are found), and the last 112 the total bases in the tandem repeats of the unit.